AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-04-04-linux-command-xargs-for-parallel-execution.md

     - parallel
 ---

+# linux-command-xargs-for-parallel-execution

-`xargs` command can be use to speed up linux command and run mulitiple linux command in parallel.
+`xargs` command can be used to "speed up" Linux commands by running the same command multiple times in parallel.

 > WORK IN PROGRESS